-In this paper, through nonparametric estimation of treatment effects based on all observed demand- and supply-side factors, we can disentangle their influences by examining the contribution of each factor while controlling for others.
-This is precisely what the best linear projection accomplishes.
-For example, the wealth coefficient of 0.59 implies that a one-unit increase in the wealth index is associated with a 59 percent increase in the treatment effect of digital coupons, conditional on all other factors—including local consumption amenities.
-Under the assumption that there are no unobserved moderators correlated with wealth, this coefficient can be interpreted causally: a one-unit increase in the wealth index leads to a 59 percent increase in the treatment effect.
+In this paper, through nonparametric estimation of treatment effects based on all observed demand- and supply-side factors, we can disentangle their influences by examining how each factor is related to treatment effect heterogeneity while controlling for the others.
+For example, the wealth coefficient of 0.59 implies that, conditional on all other observed factors---including local consumption amenities---a one-unit increase in the wealth index is associated with a \yen 0.59 increase in the treatment effect of digital coupons.
 While the BLP captures the linear influence of each factor, we next examine their potential nonlinear and nonmonotonic effects using ALE curves.

 Figure~\ref{fig:ale_d} presents the ALE curves for wealth, order frequency, and average spending per order.
 Each curve illustrates how the estimated treatment effect varies with the corresponding variable, averaging over the conditional distribution of other covariates.
 To aid interpretation, the horizontal axis in each plot is scaled to the empirical quantiles of the variable, and each curve is centered to have mean zero.
 As the figure shows, the effects of consumption habit variables---order frequency and average spending per order---are concentrated among individuals in the top deciles of the distribution.
 This nonlinearity qualifies the average effects reported in Figure~\ref{fig:cf_blp}, suggesting that the positive association between consumption habits and treatment effects is largely driven by a relatively small group of heavy users.
 On the other hand, wealth emerges as a consistently strong predictor of consumption responses: the ALE curve for wealth rises steadily across the distribution.
 On average, a 10 percent increase in the wealth index corresponds to an additional ¥0.45 in daily out-of-pocket expenditure.
-Importantly, the ALE curve accounts for the correlation between individual wealth and neighborhood consumption amenities by showing how a marginal increase in wealth influences an individual’s consumption response within the context of the neighborhoods where individuals of similar wealth reside.
+Importantly, the ALE curve accounts for the correlation between individual wealth and neighborhood consumption amenities by showing how a marginal increase in wealth influences an individual's consumption response within the context of the neighborhoods where individuals of similar wealth reside.